How to Make Oatmeal Chocolate Chip Muffins (with Sourdough!)

 What’s happening is the little yeasty boys are consuming the flour and then farting up a storm, which creates gas.
 This gas then ferments and all of that bacteria and fermentation is crazy good for our gut health.
 It’s a hilarious yet astute explanation.
 Yeast are living organisms and we rely on their gases to make bread, yogurt, kombucha and BEER among other things we consume in our every day lives.

-First, preheat your oven to 400F/180C and grease your muffin tins (baking spray, butter, neutral oil, whatever you want) or line them with paper liners.
+First, preheat your oven to 400F/180C and grease your muffin tins with baking spray, butter, or neutral oil OR line the muffin tins with paper liners.

 In a medium bowl, add 1/2 cup of your recently fed starter.
 It should be bubbly and smell of bread.
 Add the sugar, buttermilk and oats.
 Give it a good mix and allow to sit at room temperature for 10-15 min.
 This process of soaking the oats is going to help them break down a bit so they can dissolve into the batter.
 You can skip this step if you want and the muffins will still be delicious.
 The only real difference is the final product will have a little more texture.

-In a separate bowl, mix the all purpose flour, baking powder, bi-carb, salt and spices.
-I use a combination of cinnamon and cardamom (a highly underrated spice – particularly in baking).
+In a separate bowl, mix the all purpose flour, baking powder, baking soda, salt and spices.
+I use a combination of cinnamon and cardamom for spice, which elevates the chocolate flavor.
 But, feel free to use nutmeg instead or whatever combination of warm spices you prefer.
-Bake with your heart, boo!
+Bake with your heart!

 Into the first bowl with the soaked oat mixture, add 1 large egg and any neutral-flavored oil (canola, vegetable, avocado, etc.).
 Give that a quick mix and then add in your dry ingredients.
-Fold in your chocolate chips.
+Fold in your mini chocolate chips.
 I used semi-sweet mini chocolate chips and I think the mini makes a big difference!
+But, use what you have.

 Use an ice cream scoop to evenly scoop batter into your greased muffin tins.

-Optional but highly encouraged is to add coarse sparkling sugar to the tops.
-Regular sugar would work too, though.
-It gives a nice caramelized crunch to the tops and also looks really pretty on the final muffin!
+Optional but highly encouraged: add coarse sparkling sugar to the tops before baking.
+Regular sugar would work too if that’s all you have!
+The coarse sugar gives a nice caramelized crunch to the tops and gives the muffin an elevated “bakery look”!

 Bake these bad boys for 20-25 minutes but keep an eye on them.
 Rotate your pan halfway through baking and take them out when a toothpick into the center comes out clean.
 They’ll be nice and golden brown on top with a beautiful sparkle from the sugar!